A-NZ-PEPPOL/A-NZ-accreditation-documents/Australian Peppol Authority/README.md

 ### Step 2: Peppol acceptance testing – eDelivery Network compliance (Access Points only)

-The Peppol acceptance test is conducted in the OpenPeppol central test bed and formally tests your compliance with the Peppol eDelivery Network specifications.
-This test may be completed by you without OpenPeppol intervention, with the Test PKI Certificate acting as a log on to enter the central test bed from which the test may be executed.
+The Peppol acceptance test is conducted in the Peppol Testbed and formally tests your compliance with the Peppol eDelivery Network specifications.
+This test may be completed by you without OpenPeppol intervention, with the Test PKI Certificate acting as a log on to enter the central Testbed from which the test may be executed.

 Acceptance Testing involves:

 - verification of your certificates (both the Peppol and TLS certificate)
-- validating your ability to send/receive business documents to/from the Test AP
+- validating your ability to send/receive business documents to/from the Test Access Points
 - generating acknowledgment of the documents sent.

 Once completed, submit the test results via the [OpenPeppol JIRA service desk](https://openpeppol.atlassian.net/servicedesk/customer/portal/1).
 On the portal main page, select ‘Test and Onboarding’ and complete the remaining fields.
 OpenPeppol will advise if the test results are accepted.

-### Step 3: Complete Interoperability testing
+### Step 3: Complete Interoperability testing using Peppol Testbed

-Interoperability testing must be completed to ensure you can send or receive a valid [A-NZ invoice](https://github.com/A-NZ-PEPPOL/A-NZ-PEPPOL-BIS-3.0) with an [Australian or New Zealand accredited Peppol service provider](https://softwaredevelopers.ato.gov.au/accreditation-Peppol-service-provider-register).
-The test files and the interoperability testing document will be provided at the time of testing.
+Interoperability testing must be completed to ensure you can send and receive valid PINT A-NZ documents.
+Interoperability testing is completed using the [Australia/New Zealand Test Suites](https://www.testbed.peppol.org/pint/aunz/documentation) in the [Peppol Testbed](https://www.testbed.peppol.org/).

-Peppol service providers should arrange interoperability testing with an [Australian or New Zealand accredited Peppol service provider]( https://softwaredevelopers.ato.gov.au/accreditation-Peppol-service-provider-register).
-Where you require help in engaging a Peppol service provider for this purpose we can assist you.
+The PINT A-NZ test suites in Peppol Testbed cover the current effective PINT A-NZ specifications (Billing and Self-Billing).
+When a new version of the PINT A-NZ specifications is released (published but not yet effective), the Testbed will be updated to include both current effective and the newly published but not yet effective versions of the PINT A-NZ specifications.

-You will need to provide us with the interoperability test results.
+For accreditation you are required to complete the test suite for the [current effective PINT A-NZ Billing specification](https://docs.peppol.eu/poac/aunz/pint-aunz/).
+A user guide explaining how to complete the test suite is available on the [PINT A-NZ Testbed homepage](https://www.testbed.peppol.org/pint/aunz/documentation).
+Upon successful completion of the test suite, a downloadable report is generated by Peppol Testbed confirming you have successfully completed all test scenarios in the test suite.
+You will need to provide us with a copy of this report.

 ## 6. Receive accreditation